Kota language (India)

 Kota (/kfe/) is a language of the Dravidian family with about 900 native speakers in the Nilgiri hills of Tamil Nadu state, India.
-It is spoken mainly by the tribal Kota people (India).
+It is spoken mainly by the tribal Kota people.
 In the late 1800s, the native speaking population was about 1,100.
 In 1990, the population was only 930, out of an ethnic population of perhaps 1,400, despite the great increase in the population of the area.
 The language is 'critically endangered' due to the greater social status of neighbouring languages.
 The Kota language may have originated from Tamil-Kannada and is closely related to the Toda language.
 The Kota population is about 2500.
 The origin of the name Kota is derived from the Dravidian root word 'Ko' meaning Mountain.
 Traditionally Kota and Toda are seen as from a single branch Toda-Kota which separated from Tamil-Kota but recently Krishnamurti considers it to have diverged first from Tamil-Kota and later Toda as it does not have the centralized vowels characterized for Tamil-Toda.